odysseyindia/odyssey-tours/content/english/tim/itineraries/frontiers-of-india/_index.md

           Overlooking a tributary of the Brahmaputra, Dekasang Lodge offers modern comforts and amenities in traditional settings.
-The entire resort is built with organic materials and takes inspiration from the the surrounding rural and tribal areas.
+The entire resort is built with organic materials and takes inspiration from the surrounding rural and tribal areas.
 The rooms are airy and spacious with fully-equipped bathrooms.
         checkInDate: ''
         checkInTime: ''
         checkOutDate: ''